openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ### StorageClassName

-LVM CSI-Driver supports dynamic provision of volume for the PVCs refered to lvm storageclass.
+LVM CSI-Driver supports dynamic provision of volume for the PVCs referred to lvm storageclass.
+StorageClassName is a required field, if field is unspecified then it will lead to a provision errors.

 ```yaml
 kind: PersistentVolumeClaim